 The statement in the title was said (sang, actually) by Graverobber, played by Terrance Zdunich in his, and Darren Smith’s sci-fi/horror/musical and “rock opera” called “Repo!
 The Genetic Opera”, released on the big screen in 2008.

 In the movie, Graverobber (who’s real name is not revealed) makes a living by extracting Zydrate, a highly regulated fictional painkiller, from the skulls of the recently deceased (did I mention that it was a horror movie?), and selling it on the street.
-Even though comparing these practices to any legit business in the real world would be a bit far-fetched, the fact remains: there is a lot of truth in this quote.
+Even though comparing these practices to any legit business in the real world would be a bit far-fetched, the fact remains: there is a lot of truth in this quote, for every market, a submarket grows.

 And it’s especially true for the legal real money mobile gambling business today.